 Romertopf, Emile Henry Head to Head

-The cook-off comparisons occurred over a period of time that included many months of off and on usage in the shop doing demos, at home and in my mother-in-law’s oven.
-But I will only talk about one dish, the Country Chicken recipe included in the Römertopf instruction booklet that comes with each baker.
-It is your classic roast chicken with onion, potato, carrots and fresh herbs.
+The cook-off comparisons occurred over many months of usage in the kitchen shop during demonstrations, at my home and in my mother-in-law’s kitchen.
+I will only discuss the comparison as it relates to one dish, the Country Chicken recipe included in the Römertopf instruction booklet.
+It is your classic roast chicken dish with onion, potato, carrots and fresh herbs.

-The first or baseline recipe was prepared in the Romertopf in my mother-in-law’s standard 30″ gas oven.
-I soaked the baker for 20 minutes while I prepped the food.
+The first, or baseline recipe, was prepared in the Romertopf in my mother-in-law’s standard 30″ gas oven.
+Per instructions, I soaked the baker for 20 minutes while I prepped the food.
 This included trussing the chicken, seasoning it and dicing the vegetables into large even pieces.
-I then put everything in the pot, placed the cover on the base and baked it for 85 minutes, being careful not to start the oven until the baker was inside.
+I then put everything in the pot, placed the cover on the base and baked it, being careful not to start the oven until the baker was inside.

-I served the chicken on one platter and the vegetables on another.
-The results?
-Awesome!!
 It brought back memories of Sunday dinners growing up at home.
-The chicken was moist and delicious and the vegetables, having cooked in the natural juices, were just a delight to eat.
+The chicken was moist and delicious, the vegetables, having cooked in the natural juices, were a flavor filled delight.
 Everyone went back for seconds on the veggies.

 The Romertopf lived up to its billing of producing a truly delicious, easy to make dinner.

-The Emile Henry Flame stewpot was next, prepared a short 3 days later at home.
-I followed the recipe from Romertopf instruction book to the letter and cooked the meal at the exact time and temperature as before.
+The Emile Henry Flame stewpot was next, prepared a short 3 days later in my oven at home.
+I followed the recipe from Romertopf instruction book to the letter and cooked the meal using the exact time and temperature as before.